sait-wbdv/assessments/cpnt265/README.md

 3. Battlefield Discussion: **5 points**
     - Involved a real life project?
     - Book a round-table discussion in the main room if you have information you can share that would be of value to the rest of your classmates.
+    - To submit: summarize the points covered in the discussion in your submitted README along with any relevant documentation.

 ### Friendly Neighbour
 Points to be awarded when submitting making the world a better place for other coders.